 The workaround involves a two-step process: getting a method to pay without resorting to having a Japanese-issued credit card, and to get around the IP block.
 For the payment method, I found that both sites use a Virtual Gift Card called BitCash that I am able to buy from another site called Japan Codes.
 There you can buy other cards such as Playstation Store, Amazon.jp and other Japan-only services.
 Japan Codes had BitCash, mora and e-onkyo accepted them, so it seemed like that was all I needed.
 But before I could pay, the sites blocked me from checking out due to my US-based IP.
-So I got a VPN where I was able to assign myself a Japanese IP, and I was able to proceed (the VPN service I used is Easy VPN, where I bought the year service for less than $50, so about $3.50 a month).
+So I got a VPN where I was able to assign myself a Japanese IP, and I was able to proceed (the VPN service I used is Easy VPN, where I bought the year service for less than $50, so about $3.50 a month, no longer am using).
 Now with my IP being read as Japanese-based, and card that can pay, I was able to get some albums.

 I have made some guides on how to register and purchase from the sites: